12-tech/12-tech.github.io/README.md

 - Master’s degree in Embedded Systems Engineering from Fachhochschule Dortmund.
 - Expertise in C/C++, Python, FreeRTOS, microcontrollers, and IoT platforms.

-## Professional Background
-- **Embedded Systems Engineer** at Hamm-Lippstadt University of Applied Sciences.
-- Master’s degree in Embedded Systems Engineering from Fachhochschule Dortmund.
-- Expertise in C/C++, Python, FreeRTOS, microcontrollers, and IoT platforms.

 ## Experience
 - **Research Assistant** at Hamm-Lippstadt University
   - Developed an autonomous traffic management system using SUMO, OMNeT++, and FreeRTOS.